kuarahy/my-portfolio/README.md

 # My Portfolio - Lucas Perez

 A curated collection of projects showcasing my skills and experience in software development.
 I'm passionate about building efficient, scalable, and user-friendly solutions.
 This README provides an overview of my key projects and the technologies I'm proficient in.
+Bare in mind that my main code is all proprietary and although I use git for work, I don't use Github, so the repositories cannot be shared.

 ## Summary of Skills